Kevin-Stone-1/reading-notes/markdown.md

    - Unordered List Item B
    - Unordered List Item C

-4. Styling texts: by styling texts you can use the different
+4. Styling texts: by styling texts you can use different emphasis on words
    - **This is bold**
        \** ** to BOLD
    - *This is italicized*